RobbyCBennett/SunriseNewTabPage/README.md

   * Show Icons
   * Show Labels
   * Bookmark Alignment
-  * Allow Bookmarks Bar
+  * Use Bookmarks Bar
-  * Allow Other Bookmarks
+  * Use Other Bookmarks
-  * Allow Mobile Bookmarks
+  * Use Mobile Bookmarks
   * Dim Bookmarks
   * Number of Columns
   * Column Width